 Learn more The Rookery Bay Coastal Training Program serves as a forum for Southwest Florida professionals working to resolve environmental issues of local significance.
-Through training, field education and networking, professionals benefit from science-based information, skills, and access to technology and partnerships.
-The mission of the Coastal Training program is to encourage decision-makers to take actions that promote the environmental and economic health of human and natural communities.
+Through training, field education and networking, professionals benefit from science-based information, skills and access to technology and partnerships.
+The Coastal Training Program's mission is to encourage decision-makers to take actions that promote the environmental and economic health of human and natural communities.
 A range of services are available and are aimed at a wide variety of professions.
 Learn more

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.